Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 ### Removal

 The removal phase is strongly coupled with the previous deployment phase.
-Fundamentally, we want to remove any test-deployed resource after the test concluded.
-If they are not, they result in unnecessary costs and may temper with any subsequent test.
+Fundamentally, we want to remove any test-deployed resource after its test concluded.
+If we would not, we would generate unnecessary costs and may temper with any subsequent test.

 ### Publish